 What is Cost to Serve?

-O Cost-to-Serve (CTS) is a management approach that calculates the real costs involved in serving each customer, product or channel.
-Unlike traditional analyses that work with averages, CTS brings granularity by showing which customers or orders are actually profitable and which are loss-making.
+Cost-to-Serve (CTS) is a management approach that calculates the real costs involved in serving each customer, product or channel.
+Unlike traditional analyses that work on averages, CTS provides granularity by showing which customers or orders are actually profitable and which are loss-making.

 The method makes it possible to identify hidden imbalances in the supply chain and correct faults that directly affect the contribution margin.